GALLERIES

 ABOUt us

-Since the early 1900s, Congolese films have captivated global audiences with their rich narratives and cultural diversity.
-CONGOFILMZ is working to reboost the technological and commercial institutions of filmmaking.
+Since the early 1900s, Congolese cinema has captivated global audiences with its compelling narratives and vibrant cultural diversity.
+Today, CONGOFILMZ is dedicated to revitalizing the technological and commercial pillars of the filmmaking industry.

 MISSION & VISION